Market Analysts see Coinbase Global Inc. [COIN] gaining to $100. Time to buy?

 Daiwa Securities have made an estimate for Coinbase Global Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 09, 2022.
 While these analysts kept the previous recommendation, Barclays raised their target price to Equal Weight.
 The new note on the price target was released on August 31, 2022, representing the official price target for Coinbase Global Inc. stock.
 Previously, the target price had yet another raise to $45, while Keefe Bruyette analysts kept a Underperform rating on COIN stock.
 On August 08, 2022, analysts decreased their price target for COIN shares from 200 to 100.

-Coinbase Global Inc. [COIN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 23.41.
-With this latest performance, COIN shares dropped by -14.10% in over the last four-week period, additionally sinking by -53.25% over the last 6 months – not to mention a drop of -68.46% in the past year of trading.
+Coinbase Global Inc. [COIN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.50.
+With this latest performance, COIN shares dropped by -13.39% in over the last four-week period, additionally sinking by -58.24% over the last 6 months – not to mention a drop of -69.57% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Coinbase Global Inc. [COIN] shares currently have an operating margin of +39.24 and a Gross Margin at +83.83.
 Coinbase Global Inc.’s Net Margin is presently recorded at +39.50.